Inserting & Moving Nodes

 $computers->nextSibling()->name; // 'Audio'

-The asymmetry is deliberate: the target node is read fresh from the DB inside every mutation (the package owns that read), so a stale target instance can't cause wrong-slot inserts — but the moving node is the user's object and the package can't safely refresh it without clobbering pending in-memory changes you may want persisted.
-If you've held a reference to a parent / sibling across multiple mutations, refresh that reference; if you've only handed it to one appendToNode(...)->save(), you don't need to.
+The asymmetry is deliberate: the target node is read fresh from the DB inside the mutation (the package owns that read), but the moving node and any sibling/parent references you keep across calls are your objects — the package can't safely refresh them without clobbering pending in-memory changes you may want persisted.
+Rule of thumb: if you held a reference to a parent / sibling across a mutation that touched its subtree, refresh it before reading from it again.

 appendToNode and friends accept any HasNestedSet of the same model class.
 Moving between scopes is rejected with ScopeViolationException — see Scoped Trees.